5jt/dyalog-cookbook/manuscript/15-Windows-Registry.md

 | HKEY_USERS          | HKU      |
 | HKEY_CURRENT_CONFIG | HKCC    |

-From an application programmer’s point of view the HKCU and the HKLM are the most important ones, and usually the only ones to write to.
+From an application programmer’s point of view, the HKCU and the HKLM are the most important ones, and usually the only ones to write to.

 ### 32/64-bit nightmares